pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar_windows.md

 consideration are needed:

 * The DSM needs to use WGS-84 Lat/Long projection and heights need to be relative to the WGS-84 ellipsoid.
-* Areas of no-data need to be filled (e.g., with a courser resolution DEM).
+* Areas of no-data need to be filled (e.g., with a coarser resolution DEM).
 * The format needs to be ENVI Band Interleaved by Line (BIL) or Band Sequential (BSQ).

 The same `create_dem_from_lidar` script can be used to generate a DSM